 Week 12 – Grow Your Community!

 By now, these words should echo in your filmmaking mind: “My audience is my business.
 Without an audience, I have no business.”
-Without retail distribution, you can no longer plan on simply selling 10,000 DVDs to the big box video rental chain, because that doesn’t exist anymore.
+When it comes to modern film distribution, you can no longer plan on simply selling 10,000 DVDs to the big box video rental chain, because that doesn’t exist anymore.
 Instead your audience is your business – not just for your current project, but for all future titles as well.

 In week 12, we will focus on creating long term community engagement.